Call for the Best Deals : 0800 098 8877

 How to Tell They Are Ready

 Brush away a little soil from the base of the leaves.
 You should see the "shoulder" of the root.
-It should look substantial—roughly golf-ball size for round varieties, or 2-3cm diameter for long varieties.
+It should look substantial.
+Aim for roughly golf-ball size for round varieties, or 2-3cm diameter for long varieties.

 Lifting

-Don't pull them by the leaves; the foliage can snap off in winter.
+Do not pull them by the leaves.
+The foliage can snap off in winter.
 Use a hand fork to gently lever them out of the ground.
+The technique is similar to growing carrots, where careful lifting prevents damage.

 Storing

-If you can't eat them all at once, lift them anyway before they turn woody.
-Twist off the foliage (don't cut it, twisting prevents bleeding) and store the roots in a box of damp sand in a cool, dark place (like a shed or garage).
+If you cannot eat them all at once, lift them anyway before they turn woody.
+Twist off the foliage (do not cut it, twisting prevents bleeding).
+Store the roots in a box of damp sand in a cool, dark place like a shed or garage.
 They will keep for weeks this way.

-Planting winter radishes in December might seem against the grain, but with the right protection, it's a rewarding project that bridges the gap between seasons.
-It keeps your green fingers active and rewards you with flavours you simply cannot buy in the average supermarket.
+Planting winter radishes in December might seem against the grain.
+With the right protection, it bridges the gap between seasons.
+It keeps your green fingers active and rewards you with flavours no supermarket can match.

-Whether you are using a dedicated cold frame or a small patio greenhouse, the key is protection from the wet and the wind.
+Whether you use a cold frame or a small greenhouse, the key is protection from wet and wind.
 Give them shelter, and they will give you a harvest.

 Frequently Asked Questions